3 Key Questions When You First Meet the Doctor

 Creating a Positive Outlook

-Life is hard enough without a negative attitude slowing you down.
+Life is hard enough and emotions can weigh you down.
 A parent who has been there offers some advice to stay positive.

 Dealing with Insensitive Comments about Your Child